 They might connect after those steps because you’re now running the latest version of the operating firmware.

-What If My QC 35 Headphones Won’t Connect After These Steps?
+What If Your Bose QC 35 Headphones Still Won’t Connect to iPhone?

 If you’ve taken all of the steps outlined above and the QC 35 headphones still don’t connect correctly, you’ll want to contact Bose customer service.